mikprin/MoodMate_telegram/README.md

 # MoodMate_telegram

+## Short description
+Telegram bot with AI integration to track mood and emotions.

+## Motivation

+Our mental health is as important as our physical health.
+It is important to keep track of our mood and emotions to understand how we are feeling and to identify patterns that may be affecting our mental health.
+This project aims to help people track their mood and emotions by providing them with a simple and easy-to-use tool that they can use to record their mood and emotions on a daily basis.
+The tool will provide users with a summary of their mood over time and suggest ways to improve their mood based on their responses.

 ## Idea behind the project

 The idea behind the project is to create a telegram bot that can help people to track their mood and emotions.
 The bot will ask the user how they are feeling and the user can respond with an emoji that represents their mood.
 The bot will then store this information and provide the user with a summary of their mood over time.
 The bot will also provide the user with suggestions on how to improve their mood based on their responses.